Skip to content

 3. Use proper posture when sitting, lifting and exercising to support the pelvic floor muscles.

-4. Avoid heavy lifting and high impact exercises until you feel you have control of your bladder.
+4. Avoid heavy lifting and high-impact exercises until you feel you have control of your bladder.
 Instead, start a program that will help to strengthen your pelvic floor and inner core.

 5. Perform regular pelvic floor exercises.